Bonds of Honor

-Bonds of Honor is a 1919 American silent film directed by William Worthington.
+Bonds of Honor is a 1919 American silent drama film directed by William Worthington.
 Sessue Hayakawa's Haworth Pictures Corporation produced the film and he himself played the leading roles along with his wife Tsuru Aoki.
 Marin Sais, Dagmar Godowsky, Herschel Mayall, Toyo Fujita and M. Foshida also appeared in the film.

 Plot

 Sessue Hayakawa as Yamashito commits treason in WWI to pay off debts from gambling, and his brother Sasamoto also played by Hayakawa assumes his identity to restore the family honor and track him down.